DistributedCollective/Sovryn-Node/README.md

 # Sovryn watcher

-The app has two main functions: Liquidation and rollover of open positions.
+The app has three main functions: Liquidation and rollover of open positions,
 It reads all open positions from the Sovryn marginTrade contracts and continuosly monitors for changes.